What Buyers Notice First When Viewing a Home Online

 Dark photos, heavy shadows, or poorly lit rooms can make a home feel smaller or less inviting than it truly is.

 Even homes with great natural light can appear dim online if photos aren’t prepared thoughtfully.
-Presentation, staging, and photo readiness play a major role in how light translates on screen.
+Presentation and photo readiness play a major role in how light translates on screen.

 2. Visual Clutter (or Lack of It)